gitLSW/rag-chat/API_Documentation.md

+Here's the complete documentation with added response schemas for each endpoint:

 ### Endpoint Schema Documentation

-All endpoints require a Bearer Token authentication and most require an additional API key (except `/chat` and `/search`).
+All endpoints require a Bearer Token authentication and most require an additional API key (except `/chat`).
 The system automatically validates document metadata against the defined schemas and enforces access controls based on user roles.

 #### 1. `POST /addDocumentSchema`
 - **Purpose**: Defines a new JSON schema for a specific document type.